Grapefruit-Language/grapefruit-language.github.io/README.md

 Python is one of the most popular programming in the world.
 It is easy to read and quick to write.
 However, it is not strictly-typed.
 Grapefruit aims to be simple to read and write programs in while preventing implementation lock-in.

+### Rust, Haskell, etc.

 Bindings are immutable by default.
 They can be made mutable using the `and mutable` phrase.
 This idea is not new.
 It is borrowed from Rust, Haskell, OCaml, V, and several others.

+### ABC

+The ABC language had a similar goal.
+To be easy to read, write, and understand.
+Some of the conventions and philosophy was carried over to Python by Guido Van Rossum.
+And some of it percolated to Grapefruit.